telerik/kendo-ui-core/docs/controls/editors/multiselect/overview.md

       });
     </script>

-### Pre-Selected Values
+### Preselect Values

 When the `autoBind` option is set to `false` you need to specify a list of data items instead of just list of strings.
 This functionality is supported in 2013 Q1 SP1 release and later versions of Kendo UI.

-The example below demonstrates how to pre-select values on initial loading.
+The following example demonstrates how to pre-select values on initial loading.

 ###### Example